 DI / Shutterstock.com

-Also, use the National Association of Boards of Pharmacy verification website to look up an online pharmacy’s certification by entering its website address.
+You can also use the National Association of Boards of Pharmacy verification website to look up an online pharmacy’s certification by entering its website address.

 13. Check strength prices